Monomial-agnostic computation of vanishing ideals: Further applications of gradient information

 From the sufficiency, we can remove all the redundant polynomials from a basis by checking whether Eq.~\eqref{eq:span-by-other-gradient} holds.
-We may accidentally remove some polynomials that are not redundant because the necessity (``only if" statement) remains unproved.
-Conceptually, the necessity implies that the global (symbolic) relation $g\in \langle G^{\mathrm{deg}(g)-1}\rangle$ can be inferred from the local relation Eq.~\eqref{eq:span-by-other-gradient} at finitely many points $X$.
-This is not true for general $g$ and $G^{\mathrm{deg}(g)-1}$.
-However, $g$ and $G^{\mathrm{deg}(g)-1}$ are constructed in a very restrictive way; hence, we suspect that our conjecture may be true.
+We may accidentally remove some polynomials that are not redundant because the necessity remains unproven.
+Conceptually, the necessity implies that the global (symbolic) relation $g\in \langle G_{\le \degree{g}-1}\rangle$ can be inferred from the local relation Eq.~\eqref{eq:span-by-other-gradient} at finitely many points $X$.
+This is not true for general $g$ and $G_{\le \degree{g}-1}$.
+However, $g$ and $G_{\le \degree{g}-1}$ are constructed in a very restrictive way; hence, we suspect that our conjecture may be true.

-We also support the validity of the use of Conjecture~\ref{conj:multiplicity-theorem} from another perspective.
+We also support the validity of using Conjecture~\ref{conj:multiplicity-theorem} from another perspective.
 When Eq.~\eqref{eq:span-by-other-gradient} holds, this indicates that with the basis polynomials of lower degrees, one can generate a polynomial $\widehat{g}$ that takes the same value and gradient as $g$ at all the given points; in other words, $\widehat{g}$ behaves identically to $g$ up to the first order for all the points.
 According to the essence of the vanishing ideal computation---identifying a polynomial only by its behavior at given points---it is reasonable to consider $g$ as ``redundant" for practical use.

 Now, we describe the removal procedure of redundant polynomials based on Conjecture~\ref{conj:multiplicity-theorem}.
-Given $g$ and $G^{\mathrm{deg}(g)-1}$, we solve the following least-squares problem for each $\boldsymbol{x}\in X$:
+Given $g$ and $G_{\le \degree{g}-1} = \{g_1, \ldots, g_k\}$, we solve the following least-squares problem for each $\bm{x}\in X$: